mzampetakis/mzampetakis.github.io/_tabs/now.md

 ## What I’m doing at this period
 * Reading books ([Check out my list of books](/books))
-* Actively contributing to [Radilce](https://radicle.xyz/) - a sovereign peer-to-peer network for code collaboration, built on top of Git.
-* Setting up my home automation (using Raspberry pi, Home Assistant and a lot of yaml)
+* Learning and experimenting with [Meshtastic](https://meshtastic.org/)
 * Co-organizing [DevStaff](https://devstaff.gr/)'s - The developers Community in Crete meetups
-* (Dis)Organizing the [SoCraTes Crete](https://devstaff.gr/) - An Open Space Unconference about the Craft of making Software
+* (Dis)Organizing the [SoCraTes Crete](https://devstaff.gr/) 2026 event - An Open Space Unconference about the Craft of making Software
 * Working on becoming a better software engineer, colleague and person